 8. Offer interior design services

-There are also hosts that understand the importance of Airbnb interior decor and are ready to pay for it.
+Many hosts understand the importance of Airbnb interior decor and are ready to pay for it.
 Even so, many hosts might lack time or an eye for a good design.
 Hence, they might need someone else’s help to make their property as aesthetically appealing as possible.
 While you don’t necessarily need to be a professional interior designer to make money from this, you should have some proof of your skills.
 If you have decorated your own home to a high standard, you might use that as an example to get your first gig.

 9. Become an Airbnb photographer

-10. Become a virtual assistant
+10. Become a virtual assistant for Airbnb hosts

-Make money on Airbnb without owning a property
+Conclusion: Make money on Airbnb without owning a property

-Interesting, who would have thought that there are so many ways to be part of airbnb without ownership.
+1. Interesting, who would have thought that there are so many ways to be part of airbnb without ownership.

 Other than being a host have you personally delved into any of the other airbnb avenues?

-Thanks for your comment, Carolyn!
+1. Thanks for your comment, Carolyn!
 Personally, hosting (I started with a spare room) is the best option for me as I’m a big fan of passive income 🙂 (but as we learned above, you don’t need to own a property to host).
 This is why I work with companies that can help me with cleaning, linen hire and small maintenance tasks.
 I’ve also paid for a management company in the past and looking to get a virtual assistant in the near future.
 I’ve also considered the rent to rent route and even found a landlord who was happy to go ahead but unfortunately, the deal fell through as he found out they don’t allow short-term lets in the building.
 Rent to rent is not the easiest route as there’s a lot to consider but I also know people who have built a successful business around this model.
 So there’s definitely money to be made there for those who are ready to put in the work! 🙂

-Co-hosting sounds like a great way to enjoy a new place, while making a little extra money!
+2. Co-hosting sounds like a great way to enjoy a new place, while making a little extra money!
 I hadn’t thought of this as an option that I could make money on before.
 Thanks!

-I’ve never even thought about half of these ideas!
+3. I’ve never even thought about half of these ideas!
 Thank you so much.

 An Airbnb VA seems an easy job to land.